 You can choose to tell your school, college or university about your HIV status, but you do not have to.
 If you do decide to tell them, they should keep it confidential unless you allow them to share this information.
 Schools are not allowed to treat you negatively, or not give you a place at school because you have HIV.
 You have a right to an education.
 If you do decide to tell them, you should plan this, and we have written some further information here about this.

-if you are going to be moving somewhere else to start University, talk to your doctor/nurse about this as they can help with your care plans for when you move.
-You may decide to keep treatment at your current hospital, or move to a hospital near your University, depending on what works for you, and what options are available in your specific clinic.
+If you are going to be moving somewhere else to start university, talk to your doctor or nurse about this as they can help with your care plans for when you move.
+You may decide to keep treatment at your current hospital, or move to a hospital near your university, depending on what works for you, and what options are available in your specific clinic.
 This is something that can be discussed and planned for, so that you know what you are doing ahead of moving, and you know where you need to go to get your blood tests done.

-CHIVA has recently run some online student support groups during the Covid-19 pandemic.
-One of the sessions had a guest speaker from Ability.Net, who do some of the DSA assessments.
-See the slides here: Ability.Net Presentation – What are DSA's?
+Chiva ran some online student support groups during the COVID-19 pandemic.
+One of the sessions had a guest speaker from Ability.Net, who do some of the Disabled Students Allowance assessments.
+See the slides here: Ability.Net Presentation – What are DSAs?

 The below leaflet, produced by NCB, has information about your rights, and preparing to go to college/university.